eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 enable_wal=all
 ```

 Disk performance plays a critical role in write-intensive workloads.
 Therefore, we conduct benchmarks using both local SSDs and Elastic Block Store (EBS), which are commonly used as WAL log disks in cloud environments.
 Local SSDs offer low latency and high IOPS, making them ideal for high-performance needs.
 However, in a cloud setup local data will be lost if the virtual machine (VM) is stopped.
 On the other hand, EBS provides high availability, allowing the volume to be attached to a new VM if the original VM fails.
 Moreover, EBS is elastic, enabling precise control over disk size and number to better suit specific requirements.
-In our case, a 50GB EBS [GP3](https://aws.amazon.com/ebs/volume-types/) volume is plenty for our WAL needs.
+In our case, a 50GB [EBS gp3](https://aws.amazon.com/ebs/volume-types/) volume is plenty for our WAL needs.
 Such a volume only cost $4 per month while providing 3000 IOPS and 125 MB/s throughput.
 Given the distinct advantages and limitations of local SSDs and EBS, we conduct our experiments using both types of disks.

 We run `memtier_benchmark` with the following configuration: